Litigation PR Conference 2017

 Over 75 participants from different areas like politics, economy, law and media participated at the 2.
-Litigation-PR Conference.
-During workshop, interviews, a panel discussion and presentations they discussed the future of legal communication, its challenges and opportunities.
+Litigation PR Conference.
+During workshops, interviews, a panel discussion and presentations they discussed the future of legal communication, its challenges and opportunities.

 “Communication Is Like a Handgranade”

-After the opening by the director of the business law department of the ZHAW SML, Jens Lehne, Council of States member Daniel Jositsch shared his experience of being a politician, professor as well as lawyer.
+After the opening by the director of the business law department of the ZHAW SML, Jens Lehne, Council of States member Daniel Jositsch shared his experience of being a politician, professor and lawyer.
 He criticized that today’s journalists are more interested in washing dirty linen in public instead of doing what their primary job is: researching the fact and informing the public.
 The media is always looking for the “bad guy” and if they do a mistake, they only correct themselves if they can blame someone else.
-Hannes Hartung, former lawyer of Cornelius Gurlitt in the 2012 Munich artworks discovery.
-He told his view of the story and how he tried to manage the perception of his client trough interview or the creation of an own website, which helped to create awareness of the story of his client in public.
-Both experts were of the opinion that especially in Litigation-PR crisis, one needs to be able to rely on experienced strategists, public relations consultants and lawyers in order to be able to develop creative and new solutions.
+Hannes Hartung, former lawyer of Cornelius Gurlitt in the 2012 Munich artworks discovery, told his view of the story and how he tried to manage the perception of his client trough interviews or the creation of an own website, which helped to create awareness of the story of his client in public.
+Both experts were of the opinion that especially in a Litigation PR crisis, one needs to be able to rely on experienced strategists, public relations consultants and lawyers in order to be able to develop creative and new solutions.
 No training or study can replace experience when dealing with the media, the public and the social networks in a crisis.

 “Today’s lawyers need to know when it’s important to include a public relations expert.” – Daniel Jositsch